kubecd/kubecd/docs/design.md

 ### TODO: Secrets

 We still don't have a solution for automatically making secrets from Vault available to Kubernetes apps.

 One approach we could explore is to declare a way of populating Kubernetes secrets from Vault in this system, keeping the secrets themselves out of the `deployments.git` repo, using Vault path references instead.

 Please use issue #3 is for discussing secrets.

+### TODO: Config

+Config that is maintained separately from the applications needs to be projected into the deployments repo somehow.

-### TODO: Provisioning
+### TODO: Provisioning integration

 The `environments.yaml` file refers to cloud resources, but we have not defined how these are created.
 This is consciously omitted right now to keep the scope down, but will have to be addressed.